 6. Find a Better Broker

 Learn from your previous mistake and find a better broker with credible service and reliable support.
 Taking other traders' recommendations into account is also a good way to start your search for a better broker.
-That way, you can be ive towards the number of forex brokers available before deciding to open an account.
+That way, you can be ive of the number of Forex brokers available before opening an account.

 Even though the forex market is unpredictable and risky, trading with a good broker can eliminate one uncertainty so you don't have to worry about having troubles with problematic brokers.
-Instead, you can put all of your focus on minimizing the risks that come with the currency market.
+Instead, you can focus on minimizing the risks that come with the currency market.